excelsiorsoft/troops.io-coding-exercise/README.md

 Background
 ===

-We provide a number of deep links to Salesforce and other integrations in Slack through XXXXX bot.
+We provide a number of deep links to Salesforce and other integrations in Slack through Troops bot.
 We need have an ability to shorten and track the clicks on these links so we can make product roadmap decisions.